Estimated reading time: 23 minutes

 To round out this article on the most unique engagement rings, in this section we feature five unbelievably unique pearl engagement rings.
 The graceful beauty of pearls complemented with the one-of-a-kind sparkle of diamonds creates a one-of-a-kind combination.
 This may be the primary reason why pearl engagement rings are generating so much buzz.

-1. South Sea Pearl and Diamond Sage Ring
+1. South Sea Pearl and Diamond Engagement Ring

-2. South Sea Pearl and Diamond Bella Ring
+2. South Sea Pearl and Diamond Engagement Ring

 4. Tahitian South Sea Pearl and Diamond Eva Ring

-5. Akoya Pearl and Diamond Crown Jewel Ring
+5. Akoya Pearl and Diamond Crown Jewel Engagement Ring